 10 years ago, social media for business was still very much in its infancy.
 In fact, my book ‘The Financial Times Guide To Business Networking’, commissioned in 2010, was the first book on networking that truly treated online networking (AKA social media) as a serious networker’s tool in its own right.

-We are in a time of unprecedented change.
-With the rise of social media and online networking platforms such as Facebook, LinkedIn, Instagram, Twitter etc buyers behaviours have fundamentally changed.
-If you want to read the research take a look at Google’s Zero moment of truth research.
+We are in a time of change.
+The rise of social media and online sites like Facebook, LinkedIn, Instagram, Twitter etc, buyer behaviour has fundamentally changed.
+If you want to read the research take a look at Google’s "Zero moment of truth" research.
 This research clearly identified how buyer’s behaviours were changing with the adoption of social media.
 No longer would a business owner know one or two accountants at most.
 Now everyone knows they are just one click away from finding an accountant.

 How has buyer behaviour actually changed?

-Remember, your prospects want to have answered all the questions they have in the “I have decided what to do about my problems” stage of their buying journey.
-The firms which have been honest and transparent with these questions will be the firms which potential prospects trust the most.
-It’s these firms, regardless of their location in the UK, which will get the phone call or email requesting a meeting to talk further.
+A useful and regularly updated blog should answer most if not all of the questions your prospect is likely to be asking when they are doing their research in the “I have decided what to do about my problems” stage of their buying journey.
+The firms that have answered their questions will be the firms that potential prospects trust the most.
+It’s these firms, regardless of their location, that will get the phone call or email requesting a meeting to talk further.

 But our firm gets better results when we don’t have fees on our website?

 If your firm has done a proper study of its leads, conversions and average client fee with and without prices on the website then well done.
 Most firms, in my experience, haven’t!